lunarc/lunarc_docs/docs/authenticator_howto.md

 ![sample screen](images/selfservice_login_rev1.png "Desktop sample screen")

 Enter your normal LUNARC credentials.
-Make sure to select the **I am a human** checkbox.
 If all is OK you will receive a SMS with a OTP token to the phone number registered in our system.
 The next screen will display:

 ![sample screen](images/selfservice_otp_rev1.png "Desktop sample screen")